alexisleikerbanning/MavenMusicProject/Maven_Careers_Project/README.md

-bar chart to show categorical and time-series data, doughnut chart to show compositional data, line chart to show comparison and trends, filled map to show geospatial and comparison data,
+bar chart to show categorical and time-series data, doughnut chart to show compositional data, line chart to show comparison and trends, filled map to show geospatial and comparison data

 Formulas/features used: